The Human Truth Foundation

 ...

 Strict Wahabi Islam serves as an impenetrable barrier against progress.
 Qatar is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Qatar does better than average when it comes to commentary in Human Rights Watch reports20.
-But unfortunately Qatar gets most other things wrong.
-It does worse than average in supporting press freedom21 (still good for Asia), supporting personal, civil & economic freedoms22, speed of uptake of HR treaties23, opposing gender inequality24, its nominal commitment to Human Rights25 and in freethought26.
-It falls into the worst 20 when it comes to its success in fighting anti-semitic prejudice27 and in LGBT equality28 (amongst the lowest in Asia).
-And finally, it is second-from-the-bottom in the rate of gender bias (from 7 indicators)29.
-There is widespread and serious "legal, cultural, and institutional discrimination against, women and girls, LGBTI+ people, non-Qatari nationals, certain local tribes, and other minorities"30.
-Hundreds of preventable deaths annually may be attributable to poor labour protection law31.
-Progress is not helped by the fact that the richest 1% hold 29% of the country's entire income32.
+Qatar comes in the best 20 in terms of eliminating modern slavery19.
+It does better than average when it comes to commentary in Human Rights Watch reports20.
+But that's it.
+Qatar has problems.
+It does worse than average when it comes to supporting press freedom21 (still good for Asia), supporting personal, civil & economic freedoms22, opposing gender inequality23, its average Freedom in the World rating, its nominal commitment to Human Rights24 and in freethought25.
+It falls into the worst 20 in terms of its success in fighting anti-semitic prejudice26 and in LGBT equality27 (one of the lowest in Asia).
+And finally, it is second-from-the-bottom in the rate of gender bias (from 7 indicators)28.
+There is widespread and serious "legal, cultural, and institutional discrimination against, women and girls, LGBTI+ people, non-Qatari nationals, certain local tribes, and other minorities"29.
+Hundreds of preventable deaths annually may be attributable to poor labour protection law30.
+Progress is not helped by the fact that the richest 1% hold 29% of the country's entire income31.

 For tables, charts and commentary, see: